paragon1234/kidnapped-vehicle/README.md

 ### Project Steps
 1. A less accurate map data (similar to GPS) is used to initialize the car's location,
 2. predict the new location based on velocity and yaw (turn) rate,
-3. transform sensor observation points into map coordinates, associated these observations with landmarks on the map,
+3. transform sensor observation points into map coordinates,
+4. associate these transformed observations with landmarks on the map,
-4. calculate the likelihood that a given particle made those observation based off of the landmark positions in the map.
+5. calculate the likelihood that a given particle made those observation based off of the landmark positions in the map.
-5. The particles were then re-sampled based on how likely a given particle was to have made the observations of the landmarks, which helps to more accurately localize the vehicle.
+6. The particles were then re-sampled based on how likely a given particle was to have made the observations of the landmarks, which helps to more accurately localize the vehicle.

 ### Project Implementation
-All steps within 'particle_filter.cpp' in the 'src' folder
+All steps within 'particle_filter.cpp' file in the 'src' folder
 * init function- estimate position from GPS data using particle filters, add random noise
 * prediction function- predict position based on adding velocity and yaw rate to particle filters, add random noise
-* updateWeights function step1- Transformation of observation points to map coordinates (given in vehicle coordinates)
+* updateWeights function step1- Transformation of observation points from vehicle coordinates to map coordinates
 * updateWeights function step2- Find map landmarks within the sensor range
 * updateWeights function step3- Association of landmarks to the transformed observation points This step calls dataAssociation function